Modern marketing ROI Scenes: Dynamic Audience Segmentation meets effective Content Strategy

-What kind of content you will send when you will send, and how many times you will send – all these depend on lead activity and proper segmentation.
+What kind of dynamic content you will send when you will send, and how many times you will send – all these depend on lead activity and proper dynamic segmentation.
 If your contacts are not segmented automatically based on all the minute changes that happen in their buying stages or personas, you can never build a content marketing strategy that will leverage your overall ROI.

 Without segmentation, content strategy cannot work; visa-versa